harnosandrea/ML/ML.md

 ## Detection Prevalence   0.2843   0.1935   0.1744   0.1639   0.1839
 ## Balanced Accuracy      0.9928   0.9863   0.9839   0.9950   0.9989
 ```
 The accuracy of the model is quite high.
 No need to try an other model.
+The expected out-of-sample error is 1-accuracy in the cross-validation data: 1-0.9861 = 0.0139.

 Prediction without printing out the result